open-gamma-ray-astro/gamma-astro-data-formats/source/data_storage/obs_index/index.rst

     * Telescope IDs (e.g. '1,2,3,4')
 * ``QUALITY`` type: int
     * Observation data quality.
 The following levels of data quality are defined:
+        * -1 = unknown quality
         *  0 = best quality, suitable for spectral analysis.
         *  1 = medium quality, suitable for detection, but not spectra (typically if the atmosphere was hazy).
         *  2 = bad quality, usually not to be used for analysis.

 .. _obs-index-optional-columns: